Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

 These commits are too long and too detailed.
 ```
 "Add sidebar with a bulleted list of how to say hello in English, French, Kinyarwanda, Japanese, German, Spanish, and Pig Latin."
-"Add sidebar, navbar, page content, and complete styles for all pages plus add user interface code.
+"Add sidebar, navbar, page content, and complete styles for all pages plus add user interface code."
 ```
 These commits are too wordy and don’t start with a present tense verb.
 With exceptions for using WIP (work in progress) or BUGFIX.
 ```
 “It will add favorite things list”
 “I added a info form to the front page”
-“We completed writing setup instructions in README
+“We completed writing setup instructions in README"
 ```

 ## Git workflow